openwall/john/doc/SHOW_FORMATS_OPTION.md

   - it is true when "truncHash" would be used in .pot file,
   - it may be true, while certain hash is short enough to be saved in canonical form, there is no "truncHash" field in this case.

-Example of hash transformation into canonical form:
+Example: a hash is transformed into canonical form and saved to .pot file.
 ```
 $ cat 123456.pw
 e10adc3949ba59abbe56e057f20f883e